Moon Mission Using B-Plane Targeting

 Enabling the ECI Coordinates grid in the 3D Graphics window

+Update your 3D Graphics window's Grids properties to display an Earth-centered space grid.
+Space grids can aid in accurately interpreting distances between objects in space.
 For ECI Coordinates, the space grid is displayed along the equatorial plane in the Earth-Centered inertial (ECI) coordinate system.

-5. While on this page, you may want to select a relatively muted color for the grid (such as gray or olive green) so that it does not display in a prominent way in the 3D Graphics windows.
+You may want to select a relatively muted color for the grid (such as gray or olive green) so that it does not display in a prominent way in the 3D Graphics windows.
 Otherwise, it may detract from more important objects, such as orbit paths and the B-plane.

 Renaming the 3D Graphics window

-Rename the 3D Graphics for clarity.
+Rename the 3D Graphics window for clarity by updating its Window Properties.

 1. Select the Window Properties page.